 2. The Nature of Trauma Includes Ordinary and Extraordinary Events.
 There are big traumas – which neurologist Robert Scaer refers to as “extraordinary” events – such as abuse, war, surviving hurricanes and other natural disasters; And there are little traumas, or what Scaer refers to as the seemingly mundane, “ordinary” events of everyday life, such as being bullied, moving frequently in childhood, having an accident or undergoing surgery, being fired or harassed or flunking an exam.
 The loss of a parent and other overwhelming experiences, especially in childhood when we are more vulnerable, can also be traumatic.
 Trauma is much more commonplace in our own lives than we realize.

-5. Trauma Arises From Experiences of Helplessness and “Freeze.”
+5. Trauma Arises From Experiences of “Freeze.”
 Trauma is an experience that interrupts our sense of flow and life energy, our sense of safety, or that shakes our sense of trust in ourselves, in our relationships or in the world we live in.
 Although fight and flight are hallmarks of both stress and trauma, trauma occurs from experiences in which we feel helpless, overwhelmed or have no control.
 Such experiences lead to the less recognized survival state of freeze.The freeze state is a brain mechanism’s last resort when fight and flight are not options.
 Freeze states can feel like we’ve shut down, disconnected, or watched an event as though from far away or in slow motion.
 These states can leave us feeling numb or hopeless, depressed or “death-like,” among other feelings and sensations.
 The state of freeze is what interrupts emotional and physiological cycles that are designed to help us to heal.

 7. The Kind of Chronic Condition May Be Influenced by Timing of Exposure.
 Studies in embryology, brain development and early relationships show that organ systems are most sensitive to their environments when they develop, especially during early formation in the womb.
 These are known as sensitive periods or critical periods.
 If a woman experiences stress during her pregnancy, the timing (such as early or late; in the first, second or third trimester, for example) has an influence on whether her baby is at increased risk of being born smaller than usual.
 This is a risk factor for many chronic health conditions and reflects exposures to prenatal stress.
 Exposure during the World Trade Center attacks showed that timing also affected pregnant women and their baby’s responses to stress after birth.
-And timing of exposure influences risk for developing one kind of chronic illness rather than another as has been found in the Fetal Origins of Adult Disease research.
+And timing of exposure influences risk for developing one kind of chronic illness rather than another as has been found in the Developmental Origins of Adult Health and Disease research.
 I had had no idea that the kind of chronic health conditions I developed could be affected not only by my genes but also by what – and when – my mother had experienced during her pregnancy with me.

-Recognizing 5 Types of Trauma in My Life
+Recognizing 8 Types of Trauma

 When I first learned about trauma I didn’t think I’d experienced any myself.